Blosc/c-blosc/README.rst

 Adding support for other compressors (LZ4, LZ4HC, Snappy, Zlib) with CMake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CMake files in Blosc as configured to automatically detect other
+The CMake files in Blosc are configured to automatically detect other
-compressors like LZ4, LZ4HC, Snappy or Zlib, so as long as the libraries
+compressors like LZ4, LZ4HC, Snappy or Zlib by default.
+So as long as
-and the header files for these libraries are accessible, these will be
+the libraries and the header files for these libraries are accessible,
-used by default.
+these will be used by default.

 However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been
 included in Blosc too.
 So, in general, you should not worry about not